House mouse: Invasive species

 Mice have become an invasive species on islands to where they have spread during the period of European exploration and colonisation.

 New Zealand had no land mammals other than two species of bat prior to human occupation, and the house mouse is one of many species that have been introduced.
 Mice are responsible for a reduction in native bird species since they eat some of the same foods as birds.
 They are also known to kill lizards and have a large effect on native insects.

 Gough Island in the South Atlantic is used by 20 species of seabirds for breeding, including almost all of the world's Tristan albatross (Diomedea dabbenena) and Atlantic petrel (Pterodroma incerta).
 Until house mice arrived on the island in the 19th century with sailors, the birds did not have any mammalian predators.
-The mice have since grown unusually large and have learned to attack albatross chicks, which can be 90cm tall, but are largely immobile, by working in groups and gnawing on them until they bleed to death.
+The mice have since grown unusually large and have learned to attack albatross chicks, which can be 90 cm tall, but are largely immobile, by working in groups and gnawing on them until they bleed to death.

-In the grain belt of southeastern Australia, the introduced subspecies Mus musculus domesticus breed so successfully, every three years or so they reach plague proportions, achieving densities of 1000 per hectare and causing massive disruption to communities, and losses to agriculture of A$36 million annually.
+In the grain belt of southeastern Australia, the introduced subspecies M. m. domesticus breed so successfully, every three years or so they reach plague proportions, achieving densities of 1000 per hectare and causing massive disruption to communities, and losses to agriculture of A$36 million annually.

 As a model organism

 Mice are the most commonly used mammalian laboratory animal, due to their relatively close relationship, and associated high homology, with humans, their ease in maintenance and handling, and their high rate of reproduction.
 Laboratory mice typically belong to standardized inbred strains selected for the stability or clarity of specific harmful mutations.
 This allows research with laboratory mice to easily restrict genetic and biological variables, making them very useful model organisms in genetic and medicinal research.
+Mice have been used in scientific research since the 1650s.

 In folk culture

 Importance of mice as a house and agricultural pest resulted in a development of a variety of mouse-related rituals and stories in world's cultures.
 The Ancient Egyptians had a story about "The mouse as vizier".

 Many South Slavs had a traditional annual "Mouse Day" celebration.
-In the eastern Balkans (most of Bulgaria, Macedonia, the Torlak districts of Serbia), the "Mouse Day" (Миши ден, Мишин ден) was celebrated on October 9 of the Julian calendar (corresponds to October 27 of the Gregorian calendar in the 20th and 21st centuries), the next day after the feast of Saint Demetrius.
+In the eastern Balkans (most of Bulgaria, North Macedonia, the Torlak districts of Serbia), the "Mouse Day" (Миши ден, Мишин ден) was celebrated on 9 October of the Julian calendar (corresponds to 27 October of the Gregorian calendar in the 20th and 21st centuries), the next day after the feast of Saint Demetrius.
 In the western Balkans (Bosnia, Croatia), the Mouse Day would usually be celebrated in the spring, during the Maslenitsa week or early in the Lent.